 Think back to when Bruce Springsteen’s crotch slid right into everyone’s homes, or when M.I.A. triumphantly flipped the bird, or when Beyoncé left Destiny’s Child in the dust, or … Nipplegate Remix feat.
 Janet Jackson and Justin Timberlake.

 Talk was loud after these moments and the chatter picks up every year we approach the big game.
 Reason being, everyone’s always thinking about the next performer and whether they’ll top so and so or flop like whatchamajigger.

 And naturally, Left Shark…

-This coming year, the inimitable Lady Gaga will headline the Super Bowl LI Halftime Show at NRG Stadium in Houston, Texas.
+Tonight, the inimitable Lady Gaga will headline the Super Bowl LI Halftime Show at NRG Stadium in Houston, Texas.
 Who knows, maybe she’ll bring out Tame Impala’s Kevin Parker or keep things vintage with Tony Bennett.

 It’s the guessing that keeps things interesting, which is why we’re already thinking about future performers.
 Ahead, you’ll see that we played producer and tapped 10 acts, wrote their setlists, invited a few guests, and even drummed up a little controversy.

 So grab some chips, snag a dip, and chew on these names.
 Full disclosure: We tried to be as realistic as possible, but as John Madden once argued: “You got one guy going boom, one guy going whack, and one guy not getting in the endzone.”